 Matheus is a passionate Flamengo fan from São Gonçalo, just outside of Rio de Janeiro.
-For the past two years, he’s led Homefans adventures in Rio and is one of our most popular guides.
+For the past two years, he’s led Homefans adventures in Rio and is one of our most popular hosts on the platform.

 How did your adventure with Homefans start?

-I first started working for Homefans in 2018, when I met Pedro from Homefans ahead of the Fla-Flu derby.
+I first started hosting on Homefans in 2018, when I met Pedro from Homefans ahead of the Fla-Flu derby.

 I helped Homefans with the group of travelers at that match.
 From then on I was responsible for the match days and Ultimate Brazil Experience here in Rio!